What Is REX Real Estate? | How It Works | REX Fees | Locations | REX vs. Traditional Realtors | Selling | Buying | REX Reviews | Top REX Alternatives

 The biggest difference between selling with REX and a traditional realtor is that REX doesn’t list your home on the MLS.
 Instead, it uses targeted digital advertising to market your home to potential unagented buyers.

-Buying With REX
+Buying with REX

 REX also offers savings for home buyers — but only if you’re buying a home that’s NOT listed by REX.
 If your purchase qualifies, you could earn a commission rebate worth up to 1.5% of the sale price.

 Lots of discount services offer home buyer rebates.
-These refunds always come with many terms and restrictions, so read the fine print to verify that you’ll qualify.
-And remember that REX’s eligibility restrictions aren’t the only factor.
-State regulations and even your mortgage lender’s policies could limit your ability to earn a commission refund.
-Learn more about home buyer rebates.
+These refunds always come with many terms and restrictions, so read the fine print to verify that you'll qualify.
+And remember that REX's eligibility restrictions aren't the only factor.
+State regulations and even your mortgage lender's policies could limit your ability to earn a commission refund.

 What if you want to purchase a home from a REX seller?
 First, you should be aware that you won’t be eligible for REX’s rebate.
 Second, with REX’s approach, the seller will expect you to either buy the house without an agent or pay your agent’s commission out of pocket.